Central Heating Troubleshooting | How to Restore Heat

 Watch this video to learn where your furnace filter is located and how to properly replace it with a clean one:

-4. Check the gas valve.
+4. Check the gas valve and flame color.
 Make sure your heating systems is getting the fuel it needs by checking to see if the gas is on or off.
 The gas may have been accidentally turned off at some point.
 Look for the shutoff valve on the gas line that feeds your furnace.
 The “off” position is normally perpendicular to the gas line, while the “on” positions is usually parallel.

 If your gas line is active, check your pilot light.
 If your flame is yellow, orange, or any other color than BLUE, you should call your HVAC technician to conduct a heating inspection.
 In order to heat the fuel efficiently, your air to gas ratio must be exactly right. the flame should have an inner blue-green flame with a small orange tip.
 If there is not enough air, your flame will have a yellow tip and a mostly orange base.
 Too much air, and your flame will be too blue, with a dark blue inner flame.